25.3 Batch Processing

 We need to prepare the analysis template first

-- Select File: Import: Excel(XLS, XLSX, XLSM)... from the main menu.
+- Select Data: Import from File: Excel(XLS, XLSX, XLSM)... from the main menu.
 Specify as follow and click OK

 - Browse and select <Origin installation folder>\Origin2018\Samples\Statistics\HouseholdCareSamples.xls for File Name.

 - Expand File Info: File Sheet(s) and select only HQ Family Mart to import the first sheet of the file.

 - Expand Header Lines branch.
 Set Number of Subheader Lindes to 1 and Long Names to 1 to set the first line as Long Name,